onqtam/headjack/docs/why/14_ECONOMICS.md

 - divisibility
 - security of trespassing, exclusion costs
 - credibility of persistence...?
 - clarity of allocation - does everyone know who owns what?
+Who owns the fish in this segment of the lake?